- This course teaches grounded theory as per Strauss and Corbin (1998) using NVivo

 - This course can be taken as a standalone unit or combined with another methodological seminar, any of the method courses or an NVivo course.

 This course teaches the principles underlying the generation of an inductive middle-range theory based on the canons and procedures of Strauss and Corbin (1998).
 We start by historically and epistemologically situating grounded theory, reviewing how the method has been misrepresented in the social sciences and considering the type of research questions it best answers.
 In NVivo we implement the open coding phase according to the requirements of theoretical sampling, constant comparison and theoretical saturation.
 We then move on to axial coding and the coding paradigm to search for relationships between categories, learning that hypothetical relationships are provisional until repeatedly verified against the data.
 We also look for deviant incidences that may bring variation in explaining the phenomenon.
 In the selective coding phase, we identify a core category around which all others gravitate, thereby guiding the generation of theoretical hypotheses and serving as the basis for the conditional matrix.
-We conclude with a critical appraisal of the methodological quality of studies based on grounded theory and discuss best practices in reporting findings.
+We conclude with a critical appraisal of the methodological quality of studies that used grounded theory and the best data visualisations to present its findings.

 Although no previous knowledge of any of the four methods of qualitative data analysis is required, participants should have some familiarity with qualitative research.